-On April 3, 2013, Mr. Orlando and Vericel entered into an Employment Agreement (the "Orlando Employment Agreement").
-Mr. Orlando received an annual base salary of \$330,000 for 2016, which is reviewed annually by the Compensation Committee.
+On September 14, 2017, Mr. Orlando and Vericel entered into an Amended and Restated Employment Agreement (the "Orlando Employment Agreement").
+As of March 11, 2019, Mr. Orlando's current annual base salary is \$385,000, which is reviewed annually by the Compensation Committee.
 Mr. Orlando is also eligible to receive cash incentive compensation as determined by the Compensation Committee.
-Mr. Orlando's target annual incentive compensation is currently 40% of his base salary.
-From time to time and at the discretion of the Compensation Committee, Vericel may grant to Mr. Orlando options to purchase shares of Vericel's common stock pursuant to Vericel's then-current equity plan.
+Mr. Orlando's target annual incentive compensation is currently 45% of his base salary.
+From time to time and at the discretion of the Compensation Committee, Vericel may grant to Mr. Orlando equity awards pursuant to Vericel's then-current equity plan.